HugoByte/DIVE/README.md

 dive clean
 ```

-Command cleans up the artifacts , services created on the Enclave during **DIVE** package execution
+Command cleans up the artifacts, services created on the Enclave during **DIVE** package execution

 > Checkout More details on how to setup [BTP](https://www.xcall.dev/quickstart/setting-up-a-local-environment-with-dive-cli) bridge